-If assignment information is not available in the eRA Commons within two weeks of the submission date, contact the Division of Receipt and Referral, Center for Scientific Review (CSR), National Institutes of Health, Bethesda, MD 20892-7720, (301) 435-0715; TTY (301) 451-0088.
+If assignment information is not available in the eRA Commons within two weeks of the submission date, contact the Division of Receipt and Referral, Center for Scientific Review (CSR), National Institutes of Health, Bethesda, MD 20892-7720, (301) 435-0715; TTY (301) 451-5936.
 If there is a change in assignment, you will receive a notification.

 Applicant investigators must not communicate directly with any review group member about an application either before or after the review.
 Failure to strictly observe this policy will create serious breaches of confidentiality and conflicts of interest in the peer review process.
 From the time of assignment to the time the review of your application is complete, applicant investigators must direct all questions to the Scientific Review Officer.
-This individual is in charge of the review group and is identified in your assignment notice.
+This individual is in charge of the review group and is identified in the assignment notice that is mailed to you.